opc-cpvp/sondage-survey-external/README.md

 f) Hide navigation bar in the 'Preview'
 g) Return to the same question on page refresh or on language switching
 h) Total MB downloaded
+i) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";)
+j) Match the property names with the oroginal project

 ### Preview
+	Still not fixed!!!
 	In order for survey to show the preview at the end we must set survey.showPreviewBeforeComplete property.
 The options are showAnsweredQuestions or showAllQuestions.
 		- showAllQuestions will show all questions including 'html' type question.
 I don't think it make sens to display html question
 		- showAnsweredQuestions will only show the question that we answered.
 Problem is if we want the user to see the empty answers.